Incidia-Open-Source/Incidia-Open-Source.github.io/howto/git.md

 1. [Git](https://git-scm.com/downloads)
 2. [Gpg4Win](https://www.gpg4win.org/) for Windows users, or simply `gpg` for Linux users
 3. [Git LFS](https://git-lfs.com/) for LFS
-4. A Git client of your choice
+4. A Git client of your choice for Windows Users - feel free to not install this if you're comfortable with command line.

 {: .warning }
 A lot of Git Clients (Sourcetree, GitKraken, etc) has their own Git already included. **DO NOT USE THEIR GIT** as you won't be able to use gpg to sign your commits!